by Rabbi Mendel Mirocznik

 By joining the RAA/IGUD, you help strengthen the status of the rabbinate and increase our voice in influencing the growth and integrity of Torah standards within American Jewry.

-Please fill out the form below and you will be contacted and sent a formal application.
+Please fill out the form below and you will be contacted.
 We are happy to have you join the ranks of this historic organization.

 Already a member but need a Username?
 Contact us.